 Contact: Kimberly Soane Democratic Services Officer

-To agree the Minutes of the Meeting held on 20th January 2021 and published on the Council’s website.
+To confirm the Minutes of the Meeting held on 17th November 2020 and published on the Councils website.

-The Minutes of the Meeting held on 20th January 2021, and published on the council’s website, were confirmed as a correct record.
+The Minutes of the Meeting held on 17th November 2021 were confirmed as a correct record and signed.

 APOLOGIES FOR ABSENCE AND SUBSTITUTES

 To receive apologies for absence and note any substitutions.

 There were no apologies for absence submitted for this meeting.